QuentinFelixAdam/QuentinFelixAdam/README.md

 - 👋 Hi, I’m @QuentinFelixAdam
 - 👀 I’m interested in thermo-viscoelasticity applied to various materials and High Performance Computing
-- 🌱 I’m currently writing a PhD thesis @ the Technical University of Denmark (DTU)
+- 🌱 I’m currently writing a Postdoctoral researcher at Université Laval, Quebec City, Canada.
+I am an upcoming Postdoctoral researcher at Cambridge University, UK.
 - 📫 How to reach me: email me!

 <!---